All documents created by Queensland Government are public records, including copies, drafts and other transitory and short-term records.

 It contains specific mandatory requirements regarding the storage and disposal of credit card details.

-- Sensitive authentication data (3 digit numbers on the back cards) should never be stored—this information must be destroyed immediately after the transaction has been authorised.
+- Sensitive authentication data (3 digit numbers on the back of cards) should never be stored—this information must be destroyed immediately after the transaction has been authorised.

 - Primary Account Number (PAN) (the card number) needs to be rendered unreadable when it is stored.